mj3b/juno/jira_ai_agent_documentation.md

 ## System Architecture

-The Jira AI Analytics Agent employs a sophisticated multi-tier architecture designed to provide scalable, maintainable, and extensible analytics capabilities for enterprise software engineering environments.
+The JUNO employs a sophisticated multi-tier architecture designed to provide scalable, maintainable, and extensible analytics capabilities for enterprise software engineering environments.
 The architecture follows modern software engineering principles including separation of concerns, modular design, and API-first development approaches that ensure the system can evolve with changing business requirements and technological advancements.

 ### Backend Architecture